Ongoing Research Projects

 Women's representation in politics is crucial both for normative reasons and for its impact on policy outcomes, yet achieving gender parity in political institutions remains one of the most persistent global inequalities.
 Despite their greater numbers, women face higher barriers to entry and advancement in political offices.
 Additionally, women's policy preferences are often penalized compared to those of men.
 Therefore, deepening our understanding of the causes of female under-representation in politics is essential for promoting policies that can help create a more egalitarian society.

-Grant Period : Nov 2023 - Oct 2026
+Grant Period : Nov 2023 - Apr 2027

-Faculty : LIU, Yao Adam
+Faculty : LIU Yao, Adam

 I study how Southeast Asians’ economic preferences affect their foreign policy preferences, especially security policy preferences, amidst China-US rivalry.
 The project has three components.
 The first is a traditional survey that uses canonical trade theories to predict individual’s security policy preferences.
 The second is specifically about choosing sides, where different trajectories of development in China and the US will be randomized in a conjoint experiment.
 The final component is a vignette experiment on a showdown between in the Taiwan Strait.
 Randomized are the predicted probabilities of US intervention.
 The goal is to assess how individuals wish their governments to respond.

-Grant Period : Dec 2021 to Nov 2026
+Grant Period : Dec 2021 to Nov 2027

-Faculty : CHU, Jonathan A.
+Faculty : Jonathan Art CHU

 My research explores the causes and consequences of public and elite opinion in international relations, focusing on how law, identity, and norms shape individual beliefs about foreign policy issues.
 The substantive domain of my inquiry covers the three major areas of the laws of war: jus ad bellum (the right to war, conflict initiation), jus in bello (wartime conduct), and jus post bellum (ending wars, transitional justice), but will also engage with issues relating to people’s beliefs about liberal democracy and a liberal world order.
 My geographic scope is global but will focus on the U.S., UK, and East Asia.
 The primary mode of research employs survey and experimental methods but will also engage with other approaches.